fed4iot/VirIoT/Doc/Kubernetes Deployment.md

 #### [Option 1] VirIoT Master-Controller execution as Pod from k8s master node

-The Master-Controller is deployed as a StatefulSet inside the cluster default zone.
+The Master-Controller is deployed as a StatefulSet inside the cluster's default zone.
-Edit the Master-Controller configuration in `yaml/viriot-configmap-setup.yaml` modifying the IP addresses and ports according to your infrastructure (usually you would only need to change the default_gateway_IP = "" variable to the public IP of the node hosting the Master-Controller.
+Edit the Master-Controller configuration in `yaml/viriot-configmap-setup.yaml` modifying the IP addresses and ports according to your infrastructure (usually you would only need to change the default_gateway_IP = "" variable to the public IP of the node hosting the Master-Controller).
 Then create the ConfigMap resource, as well as the Master-Controller.

 ```bash